 TIP!
 Make sure to choose an LED light bulb, which will ensure a better light.
 It might surprise you how much more light you will get from the right light bulb.

 In general, warm and golden tones is good for kitchen lighting.
-You should make sure not to hang too many lamps from the ceiling, as this can cause a messy expression of the kitchen.
+You should make sure not to hang too many lamps from the ceiling, as this can cause a messy expression in the kitchen.
 To avoid this, you should choose LED downlights instead.